Contemporary Jewish Museum

 The Contemporary Jewish Museum (CJM) is a non-collecting museum at 736 Mission Street at Yerba Buena Lane in the South of Market (SoMa) neighborhood of San Francisco, California.
 The museum, which was founded in 1984, is located in the historic Jessie Street Substation, which was gutted and its interior redesigned by Daniel Libeskind, along with a new addition; the new museum opened in 2008.
 The museum's mission is to make the diversity of the Jewish experience relevant for a 21st- century audience through exhibitions and educational programs.

-Temporary closure in 2024

-In late 2024 the museum announced that it would suspend operations for at least a year due to ongoing financial struggles, shutting its doors at end of day on December 15.
-"The CJM plays a unique role in San Francisco, and we must scale back to allow ourselves the time and resources needed for re-imagining and rebuilding," said Kerry King, the museum’s executive director, stressing that the closure is not intended to be permanent.
+The executive director is Kerry King.

+The museum closed in December 2024 due to financial problems, and in 2026 announced that it would sell its building to provide funds.

 History

-The Contemporary Jewish Museum was founded in 1984 and was housed in a small gallery space near San Francisco's waterfront for over two decades.
+The Contemporary Jewish Museum was founded in 1984 and was housed for over two decades in a small gallery space at the Jewish Community Federation of San Francisco near San Francisco's waterfront.
 In 1989, the museum initiated a planning process to address the growing community need for its programs.
 The result was the decision to create a more expansive and centrally located facility with increased exhibitions, an area dedicated to education, and added program areas including live music, theater, dance, literary events, and film.
+In June 2008, the CJM opened a new 63,000 square-foot facility in downtown San Francisco.

 During the 2000s, negotiations were held to potentially merge the CJM with the Judah L. Magnes Museum in Berkeley (now the Magnes Collection of Jewish Art and Life).
 However, the talks failed to produce an agreement to combine the two institutions.

-In June 2008, the CJM opened a new 63,000 square-foot facility in downtown San Francisco.
+In late 2024 the museum announced that it would suspend operations for at least a year due to ongoing financial struggles, shutting its doors at end of day on December 15, and would reduce its staff.
+Kerry King, the museum's executive director, stressed that the closure is not intended to be permanent and the building would remain available to host events.
+In March 2026, the museum announced that to ensure its continuation, it would sell its building.
+The announcement also mentioned that the museum would be "hiring for a curatorial position, collaborating on exhibitions and programming with other institutions, and planning for forums at which audience and supporters can provide feedback on the museum's future".